Frequently Asked Questions

 1. What social distancing measures are in place?

-As tours return from 18 July and we ease out of lockdown, certain safety measures will apply to all tours for the time being, including,
+As tours return and we ease out of lockdown, certain safety measures will apply to all tours for the time being, including,

 - Anyone who has shown symptoms, or has been around people with symptoms, in the last two weeks will not be allowed participate.